Everything PR News

 Originally published February 2010.
 Updated June 2026.

 Vogue, The New Yorker, Vanity Fair, GQ, The Atlantic, and Wired survived the transition that ended hundreds of other print titles.
 Time, People, and Sports Illustrated each operate under different ownership structures than they did fifteen years ago, with mixed outcomes.
 Condé Nast continues operating one of the most consequential magazine portfolios globally.
-Hearst remains a structural anchor with City, Magazines, and television properties.
-Dotdash Meredith (under IAC) consolidated the largest portfolio of legacy U.S. magazines including People, InStyle, Real Simple, and Better Homes & Gardens.
+Hearst remains a structural anchor across city, magazine, and television properties.
+Dotdash Meredith (under IAC) consolidated the largest portfolio of legacy U.S. magazines, including People, InStyle, Real Simple, and Better Homes & Gardens.
 The magazine economy did not die when the print-and-radio prediction cycle warned it would.
 It reorganized — through ownership consolidation, brand-led extension into digital, and category specialization that produced durable franchises rather than declining ones.

-This is the reference page for the U.S. magazine economy in 2026 — the surviving titles, the operating models, the AI engine retrieval dynamics, and the discipline of brand authority that still distinguishes magazine-tier publications from the broader media landscape.
+This is the reference page for the U.S. magazine economy in 2026 — the surviving titles, the operating models, and the discipline of brand authority that still distinguishes magazine-tier publications from the broader media landscape.

 What changed since 2010